-Billionaire Branson sits out Virgin Orbit’s costly flameout
+Billionaire Branson Sits Out Virgin Orbit’s Costly Flameout

 Virgin Orbit isn’t the only company to go public at an early stage.
 Astra Space announced its plans before launching a rocket to orbit, while a number of satellite makers began trading before sending many up.
 Rocket Lab was an exception, having deployed its small satellite launcher, Electron, nearly two dozen times.

-Virgin Orbit and Astra Space — along with privately held firms such as Relativity Space and Firefly Aerospace — are among the many companies seeking to capitalize on the so-called small satellite revolution.
+Virgin Orbit and Astra Space — along with closely held firms such as Relativity Space Inc. and Firefly Aerospace Inc. — are among the many companies seeking to capitalize on the so-called small satellite revolution.
 With smaller rockets, the businesses aim to offer less-expensive, more customized launches for customers.

 But that market is already under threat from larger launch providers, like Elon Musk’s Space Exploration Technologies Corp., which have started offering ride shares — flights that pack multiple small satellites onto one larger rocket and send the payloads to orbit in batches.
 That can save customers money even though the overall launch cost is higher.